 Corporate props like laptops, tablets, phones, note pads can usually be sourced form your office.
 You can borrow picnic blankets glasses etc.

 Are models driving themselves or do you need a mini bus.

 This is by no means an exhaustive list but just a few things to consider when you are getting ready for a photoshoot.

-Philip Hartley is a full-time professional photographer with a degree in art photography and over 20 years experience working as a lifestyle, editorial and advertising photographer in London and the South.
+Philip Hartley is a full-time professional photographer with a degree in art photography and over 20 years experience working as a lifestyle, editorial and advertising photographer across the South of England.
 His unique style is highly sought after for editorial and commercial photography commissions.